shella-keilholz/Multimodal-connectome-analysis/README.md

 # Multimodal-connectome-analysis
 Code and data for Science Advances submission on functional connectivity in rs-fMRI and wide-field optical imaging

 Data consists of functional connectivity matrices for rs-fMRI, WOI of calcium, and WOI of HBT for 14 scans.
+Processed time courses for each atlas parcel in each modality are included.
 The cortical atlas has 60 parcels and most scans consist of 60000 timepoints for WOI, 1210 for rs-fMRI.
 Some were trimmed during preprocessing.

 Summary of data: